2021 GW OVPR Faculty Award Recipients

 Early Career Scholar Award

-Assistant Professor of Political Science & International Affairs
+Korea Foundation Associate Professor of Political Science and International Affairs

 Research Mentorship Award